kdmarble/MusicFilterAndPlaylistCreator/README.md

 # TODO:
-- Create interface for playlists
+- Create select/deselect all box for song list
 - Explore idea of creating server side auth/persistance
-- Figure out why "acoustic" genre will check when clicking anywhere in "genre" selector

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).